schemaanalyst/directedRandom-R-pkg/README.md

 ## Building Rmarkdown and Sweave (latex)

-All done in terminal command NOT in the R shell
+the following commands are done in OS terminal command NOT in the R shell:

 ### Rmarkdown